wences-sanchez/Knowledge-Base/pages/The Practical Test Pyramid (highlights).md

 	  It's obvious that testing all changes manually is time-consuming, repetitive and tedious.
 Repetitive is boring, boring leads to mistakes and makes you look for a different job by the end of the week.

-	  Luckily there's a remedy for repetitive tasks: automation. #space
+	  Luckily there's a remedy for repetitive tasks: automation. #ñspace
 		- ([View Highlight](https://instapaper.com/read/1432780818/17070634))
 	- -
 	- -